Justin Bieber Steps Out Shirtless With Special Hillsong Church Gal Pal To Celebrate ‘Despacito’ Success

 The Biebs is known for his Christian faith.
 Earlier this month, Justin headed to Sydney, where he attended a Hillsong Conference among what the Daily Mail referred to as “like-minded Christians.”

-The 23-year-old Canadian pop superstar reportedly hyped up the crowd as they copied his moves by outstretching their arms to the sky.
-Although Bieber initially wore a green-hooded sweatshirt at the conference, he subsequently removed it to show that he was sporting a T-shirt with a slogan printed across it.
+The 23-year-old Canadian pop superstar reportedly hyped up the crowd as they copied his moves by stretching their arms to the sky.
+Although Bieber initially wore a green-hooded sweatshirt at the conference, he subsequently removed it to show that he was sporting a T-shirt with a slogan printed on it.

 “The Truth Shall Set You Free.”